Emily Fullarton. Accredited Member BACP.

 I am passionate about seeing people move out of a place of isolation, darkness and being overwhelmed, to experience transformation, healing, renewal and more freedom in life.

 About my approach to counselling

-I am a qualified integrative counsellor with experience of working within trauma & talking therapy services with adults.
+I am an accredited, integrative counsellor with experience of working within trauma & talking therapy services with adults.
 My approach is relational, which allows me to use a variety of different theoretical models and approaches, depending on your needs and personality.
 Theoretical models I am influenced by include: humanistic, existential, behavioural, psychodynamic, transactional analysis and creative therapies.

 I have experience of working in a number of different third sector organisations as a counsellor as well as through private practice.
 Prior to being a counsellor I worked in refugee and asylum seeker support services.
 As a practising Christian I am aware of the impact faith and spirituality can have on individuals and am able to incorporate this into my counselling, only if it is appropriate or relevant to you.

 I am able to offer short-term or open-ended therapy, depending on your needs, and regular reviews will be incorporated.
 I work out of the Farsley & Horsforth areas.